 - Dr. Dennis Hupchick is a leading scholar on the Balkans who has published extensively on Eastern Europe.

-- Dr. Jonathan Kuiken researches Britian and the energy industry.
-His current book project is entitled Empires of Energy: Britian, British Petroleum, Shell and the remarketing of the international oil industry 1957-1983.
+- Dr. Jonathan Kuiken researches Britain and the energy industry.
+His current book project is entitled Empires of Energy: Britain, British Petroleum, Shell and the remarketing of the international

 Research by students in history at Wilkes University takes a variety of forms.
 History students team with communication studies students to create historical documentary videos.
 Students learn oral history skills in the classroom and participate in formal oral history projects conducted by the Wyoming Valley History Project .